Latest Changes to Humanitarian Parole Programs, including Private Sponsorship Programs

 Parole status to be terminated for CHNV newcomers

 The Department of Homeland Security (DHS) announced that it will terminate the humanitarian parole status for individuals who arrived in the United States through the Processes for Cubans, Haitians, Nicaraguans, and Venezuelans (CHNV) sponsorship program.
 Termination of parole will take effect 30 days after the official notice is published.
-The expected publication date of the notice is March 25, 2025, meaning parole would be terminated on April 24, 2025.
+The publication date of the notice is March 25, 2025, meaning parole would be terminated on April 24, 2025.
 Learn more.

 Media reports about parole status revocation for U4U newcomers